ryanpdwyer/react-eleventy/fys-a03-discussion.md

 Choose an application of AI / machine learning.
 It could be from the list of applications below or any others you can think of or find on your own.
 Write a one-page, double-spaced essay reviewing the application that includes

-1) A descriptive or interesting title
+1) An interesting and descriptive title
 2) A brief explanation of the application and its purpose
 3) Describes the AI model (what inputs?
 Is the output a **classifier, regression, both, or neither?** Anything interesting about how is the model is "trained"?)
 4) What's something interesting about the application? (a connection to what you've learned, or a connection to any of your other interests...)
-5) links to 1 or more sources that you used (videos, websites, etc - APA, MLA, or just the link is fine for this assignment)
+5) Links to 1 or more sources that you used (videos, websites, etc - APA, MLA, or just the link is fine for this assignment)
 6) Includes an image if appropriate.

-A good post will be 1 (or maybe 2 short) well-written paragraphs.
+A good post will be a few well-organized paragraphs (introducing your topic, going into detail, and then concluding).
 What is well-written?
 Check that your post

 - Is understandable to your audience, your fellow classmates